Know before you go

 Duxford Old River

 In 2017 the Trust was able to purchase Duxford Old River, 113 acres of floodplain meadow adjacent to Chimney Meadows, which contains an ancient meander of the original River Thames.
-The plan is to let Mother Nature lead the way in making it a haven for wildlife.
-For this reason public access to Duxford is limited, but you can see it across the river from the Thames Path.
+The plan is to restore the river and floodplain habitats making it a haven for wildlife.

 Thank you to our supporters

 The Heritage Lottery Fund supported the Wildlife Trust in 2003 when BBOWT had the opportunity to buy the land at Chimney Meadows and transform it into a wildlife haven.
 Since 2013 WREN, a Landfill Communities Fund distributor, has funded management work at Chimney Meadows through the Biodiversity Action Fund.
 In 2017 the generosity of many individuals, several charitable trusts and the Heritage Lottery Fund enabled the purchase of Duxford Old River.

 Reserve champions - BBOWT members supporting their favourite reserve: Jackie and Eric Lewis-Leaning

 Come along to one of our seasonal guided walks for all ages and interests.